alberto56/api_contract/README.md

 Take a look at the `examples/plurals` folder herein.

-Once you have installed API Testing this on a web server at (for example) http://localhost/apitesting, you can visit http://localhost/apitesting/examples/plurals/frontend/, enter
+Once you have installed API Contract this on a web server at (for example) http://localhost/api_contract, you can visit http://localhost/api_contract/examples/plurals/frontend/, enter

 How to run automated tests
 --------------------------